andreas-ka/show-your-keyboard/README.md

 ## Update your profile image
 _____________________________________________________________________________
 ### On the profile page you can add your inventory of keyboards and upload a profile image.
+### You can also see how many likes you given and posts you made.
 ![Screenshot](./static/images/profile_image_readme.png)